 - Check your canners for any damage or needed replacement items.
 If you have a Presto brand gauge canner you should check your gauge to make sure it is reading accurately each year.
 We can do that with an appointment in our office.
 If you are not sure if your canner is a type we can check, please call us and Cathy Hohenstein can figure this out with you.
 You also want to make sure all the rubber gaskets and stoppers are in good condition.
 We are here to help so, contact us if you need us

 - Check your jars out to make sure that they do not have chips, cracks or nicks that can lead to jar breakages or ending up with jars not getting a good seal.

 - Check for any updated recommendations.
 Look for our facebook weekly posts to see if there are changes to your favorite recipes due to new safety knowledge and for announcements for seasonal hands on canning and preserving classes.

 - You can start storing up on new lids and jars slowly over the next few months as you see sales or availability.
 The past few years we have run into scarcity with jars and lids during heaving canning months.

 - Look for the announcements of our Food Preservation classes this year.
 We will have some in-person classes and online classes, which will include canning, freezing, dehydrating and pickling.

 For more information about safe canning and safe recipes, go to NCSU Safe Plates: Canning Fact Sheet or National Center for Home Food PreservationYou can also contact Cathy Hohenstein, FCS Agent through our office at (828) 652-8104 or email at email@example.com.
-She is available to meet and share more information or to check the pressure canner dial gauges for accuracy.
+She is available to meet and share more information and you can make an annual appointment to get your pressure canner dial gauges checked for accuracy.